Project

 Ukraine Cover 2

-In a bid to boost productivity and competitiveness in the cereals, oilseeds and fisheries value chains, the EIB strengthens access to credit for mid-caps and SMEs
+In a bid to boost productivity and competitiveness in the cereals, oilseeds and fisheries value chains, NIRAS worked with the EIB to strengthen access to credit for mid-caps and SMEs

 • SDG: #17, #1, #8, #9